toss/es-git/docs/reference/classes/Remote.md

 > **prune**(`options`?, `signal`?): `Promise`\<`void`\>

-Prune tracking refs that are no longer present on remote
+Prune tracking refs that are no longer present on remote.

 #### Parameters